quintel/documentation/general/network.md

 ![](../images/Network_example_calculation.jpg "Network example calculation.jpg")

-1. The technologies that affect the electricity grid (such as heat pumps, solar panels, electric vehicles, etc.) are split into two categories: supply and demand technologies.
-For each technology the delta peak load of a single unit is calculated and multiplied by the simultaneousness.
+1. The technologies that affect the electricity grid (such as heat pumps, solar panels, electric vehicles, etc.) are connected to a specific voltage level.
+For each technology the delta peak load of a single technology is calculated and multiplied by the simultaneousness.
+These technologies include both supply and demand technologies.

 2. The peak loads for the supply and demand technologies are summed up.

-3. The peak load of the supply and demand is compared and the maximum delta peak load is found.

-4. For each level of the electricity network a total capacity and an occupied capacity are defined.
-The max delta peak load is added on top of the currently occupied capacity.
+3. For each level of the electricity network a total capacity and an occupied capacity are defined.
+These capacities are added up to give the total capacity for that voltage level.
+As described above, the assets in each voltage level are binned into a representative number of bins with equal capacity and per bin the average availability is defined.

-5. If the occupied capacity plus the delta peak load capacity exceed the total capacity then investments are required in the electricity grid.
+4. The peak load as derived in step 2 is divided equally over the bins mentioned in step 3 and for each bin we determine if there is still enough available capacity to facilitate the peak load.
+If not the assets in that bin will be expanded by the lacking capacity.

-6. The required investment is calculated by multiplying the difference in capacity by the network expansion coefficients.
+5. The required investment is calculated by multiplying the difference in capacity by the network expansion coefficients.

-7. To calculate the impact at the next level the impact of the previous level is taken into account along with the simultaneousness.
+6. To calculate the impact at the next level the impact of the previous level is taken into account along with the simultaneousness.

 Network top down calculation
 ----------------------------